polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 * How to import the Contracts pallet.
 * How to expose the Contracts pallet RPC endpoints API.
 * How to update the outer node.
+* How to verify the Contracts pallet is available in the runtime using the front-end template.

+to begin using the Contracts pallet, you'll need to start writing some smart contracts to deploy.
+To learn about writing and deploying smart contracts, see [Substrate ink! smart contracts](../../knowledgebase/smart-contracts/).

 If you are ready to explore additional pallets, see the [demonstration Substrate node runtime](https://github.com/paritytech/substrate/blob/master/bin/node/runtime).
 The demonstration runtime includes nearly every pallet available in the FRAME development environment.

-For basic guide to writing your own custom pallet, see the [Build a dApp](../../tutorials/build-a-dapp/pallet) tutorial.
+For s basic guide to writing your own custom pallet, see the [Build a dApp](../../tutorials/build-a-dapp/pallet) tutorial.

-To learn about writing and deploying smart contracts, see [Substrate ink! smart contracts](../../knowledgebase/smart-contracts/).

 For a closer look at runtime APIs and RPC endpoints, see the documentation for [Runtime APIs](https://substrate.dev/recipes/runtime-api.html) and
 [Custom RPCs](https://substrate.dev/recipes/custom-rpc.html).